cloudmesh-community/book/chapters/mapreduce/amazon-emr-1.md

 ### Create Key Pairs

 - Login to AWS console, go to services, click on EC2 under compute.
 Select the Key pairs resoure, click on Create Key Pair and provide Key Pair name to complete the Key pairs creation.
-See +@fig:aws-keypair
+See @fig:aws-keypair
 - Download the. pem file once Key value pair is created.
 This is needed to access AWS Hadoop environment from client machine.
 This need to be imported in Putty to access your AWS environemnt.
-See +@fig:aws-keypair1
+See @fig:aws-keypair1

 #### Create Key Value Pair Screen shots